Skip to main content

 Look for:

-• Liquidity: You need high liquidity and tight bid/ask spreads.
-If the spread is $0.50 wide, you are giving away profit before you even start.
-Sticking to highly liquid exchange-traded funds (ETFs) or mega-cap stocks can be a good place to start.
+• Liquidity: Look for high liquidity and tight bid/ask spreads, since a wide spread gives away profit.
+Highly liquid exchange-traded funds (ETFs) or mega-cap stocks are a good place to start.

 • Clarity: Seeing clear reference levels while doing technical analysis of a potential asset is a green flag.
 These levels are crucial for having informed outlooks, deciding on strategies, and selecting strike prices.